USA K3 Spouse Visa

 The second method for spouse immigration to the US is to apply for a K-3 visa or US spouse visa, designed specifically for the purpose of bringing a spouse to the United States.
 The process of applying for a US visa for immigration of this kind is begun outside the United States but completed within the country.
 Applications must be made in the country where the marriage took place and in addition, must fulfill the following requirements:

 Parties must be legally married.
 Unmarried cohabitation is not included in this category and unmarried partners may not sponsor USA visas.

-In addition, a selection of documentation will be required including the applicant’s passport, medical examinations and police clearances, proof of the petitioner’s (sponsor’s) citizenship, marriage certificate and where applicable documentary evidence of the termination of any previous marriages.
+In addition, a selection of documentation will be required including the applicant’s passport, medical examinations, and police clearances, proof of the petitioner’s (sponsor’s) citizenship, marriage certificate, and where applicable documentary evidence of the termination of any previous marriages.

-As with the IR1 visa and CR-1 visa, marriages which have existed for less than two years will be open to an initial conditional arrangement.
+As with the IR1 visa and CR-1 visa, marriages that have existed for less than two years will be open to an initial conditional arrangement.
 USA green cards will be granted in these circumstances for a period of two years.
 If the marriage is still intact, both parties should apply no later than 90 days before the expiry of the two-year period to have this condition removed.

 The K-3 class is designed as a means to permanent settled status in the USA, allowing existing US citizens to be united with their spouses in America.
 As the K-3 is a route to permanent residency, it also makes provision for dependent immigration, to encompass the immigration needs of any of the foreign spouses’ children.
 Dependent children of the sponsored applicant may migrate to the USA on a K-4 visa, a non-immigrant route designed to allow the holder to wait in the USA until the immigration process is completed.
 In order for US K-4 visas to be granted applicants must be the children of valid holders of K-3 American visas.